[Skip to content]

 Note

-When using either one of the Ant, Console or Maven Plug-ins, you have to explicitly configure the class path for this feature to work.
-Please refer to the documentation of the individual Plug-ins to learn how one can accomplish this (see Part II, “Plug-ins”)
+When using either one of the Ant, Console or Maven plug-ins, you have to explicitly configure the class path for this feature to work.
+Please refer to the documentation of the individual plug-ins to learn how one can accomplish this (see Part II, “Plug-ins”)

 Expand on-demand imports